-If you want to check out the full pitch deck collection of 136 pitch decks, head over here.
+If you want to check out the full pitch deck collection, head over here.

 There are 16 decks publicly available.